SolaceTraining/fundamentals-of-solace-dev/web-app-server/README.md

 # Solace Chat Application Web Server
-This project use Spring-Boot to start up a WebServer and contains a skeleton web app for chat.
+This project use Spring-Boot to start up a WebServer and contains a web app for chat.

-Download the solclientjs javascript libraries from http://dev.solace.com and place it under src/main/resources/static/lib
+The web-app is hosted under \src\main\resources\static\

+The Spring Boot server side code is hosted under \src\main\java\

 To run the web-server, type the following command: